JacobLevinson/easy_arduino_BLE/README.md

 An extremely simple method of streaming Bluetooth Low Energy data from your Arduino to a PC.

-I made this project because after many hours of issues and searching the Arch Wiki, I found out that there is a bug in the linux kernel that conflicts weith my specific Intel Wifi/Bluetooth Chip.
+I made this project because after many hours of issues and searching the Arch Wiki, I found out that there is a bug in the linux kernel that conflicts with my specific Intel Wifi/Bluetooth Chip.
 This bug does not allow for passive BLE scanning to work correctly, so the project I made actively just connects using the BLE Address of the Arduino.